Skip navigation

 Home | Blog | Published on July 28th, 2025

-1. Tripped Circuit Breaker
+1. Resetting a Tripped Circuit Breaker

 One of the most frequent causes of a non-functioning air conditioner is a tripped circuit breaker.
 This is especially common after a storm or when your system has been working overtime to keep your home cool.
+If your system suddenly shuts off during extreme temperatures, take a moment to check the breaker before assuming the worst or calling for help—this quick fix is one of the first things to try when AC stops.

 How to fix it:

 Locate your electrical panel and check the breaker labeled for your AC unit.
 If it’s tripped, reset it by switching it off and then back on.
 If the breaker trips again shortly after, don’t keep resetting—it could signal a more serious electrical problem that needs professional attention.
+Issues with electrical connections may require a professional inspection to ensure system reliability and efficiency.

-2. Clogged or Dirty Air Filter
+2. Solving a Clogged or Dirty Air Filter

 A clogged air filter can restrict airflow, causing your AC to work harder and reducing its overallefficiency.
 In some cases, it can even cause the system to shut down due to overheating or ice buildup on the coils.